This page was created to support lectures on ROS in my Embedded Systems courses. Last updated in August 2020.

 - Headless setup.
 Tutorials often require working with the Raspi as a computer by plugging an HDMI monitor, Keyboard, and Mouse to the Raspi.
 You may still do this and it might add convenience.
 The instructions here will walk you through a “headless setup” (no monitor) where we will do everything through a remote SSH connection.

 - Highly Recommend this video which illustrates many of these steps.

 - Download pre-made image at this link.
-This saves you a few evenings of set up work.
-Here are details on how the image was created.
+This saves you a substantial time on setup work.

 - Flash the image onto your SD Card using Win32DiskImager.
 This is done on the host computer using an SD Card Reader.